gamesbook/gamereporter/README.md

     python test.py -d -p -f dummy.pdf

-A 'real' example, to create a detailed game report of 5 games for a boardgamegeek user called `shurelock`, who is USA-based, while showing progress, uses:
+A 'real' example, to create a detailed PF report of 5 games for a boardgamegeek user called `shurelock`, who is USA-based, while showing progress, uses:

     python test.py -u shurelock -z US -c 5 -p

-A summary report for the same user, but with metric options & no progress:
+A summary PDF report for the same user, but with metric options & no progress:

     python test.py -u shurelock -c 5 -s summary

-A compact report for the same user, but with metric options & no progress:
+A compact PDF report for the same user, but with metric options & no progress:

     python test.py -u shurelock -c 5 -s compact

+An XLS report for the same user, with progress:

+    python test.py -u shurelock -c 5 -s excel -p

 **NOTE** `shurelock` is not a real user and so the program will fail!

-If you know the games you want a report on, pass in their numbers as a list:
+If you know the games you want to get a report on, pass in their boardgamegeek identity numbers as a list (with a space between each number); for example:

     python test.py -p -g 421 154638 986 320

 # Features

 - Access games by ID from boardgamegeek, or games linked to a user of that site
-- Create a PDF with details of each game accessed
+- Create different types of PDFs with details of each game accessed
-- Provide a summary table of games
+- Create an XLS file with summary of each game accessed
 - Provide some basic parameters (such as fonts and page sizes to be used)

 The existing code can, of course, be modified to create other layouts and report